HardlyDifficult/Tutorials/Chapter5.md

 Here are a few ideas on how you might be able to make this effect even cooler:

  - Randomly change the z Rotation in addition to the position.
- - Randomly change the orthagraphic size, causing the camera to zoom in and out.
+ - Randomly change the orthographic size, causing the camera to zoom in and out.
  - The current shake algorithm is uses a random offset from the camera's original position, you may be able to improve the effect by giving consideration to the camera position the previous frame.
  - Add a post processing effect such as blur.
 Post processing effects refer to scripts you can add to your camera, modifying the display to create an effect such as blur or bloom.
 Here are some [post processing effects, free from Unity](https://www.assetstore.unity3d.com/en/#!/content/83912), you can use.